Exceptional customer service fuels customer success and drives business growth. Yet many customers still walk away feeling unheard and frustrated.

 Understanding these nuances helps you tailor your service approach to each segment, providing a more personalized and effective experience.
 For instance, you might offer proactive support to high-value customers or create self-service resources for those who prefer to find solutions independently.

-Next, map out all customer touchpoints — every point of contact customers have with your business, whether through your website, social media, or customer support channels.
+Next, map out all customer touchpoints, every point of contact customers have with your business, whether through your website, social media, or customer support channels.

 Visualize these touchpoints by creating a detailed customer journey map, focusing on service interactions from the moment a customer seeks assistance to issue resolution.
 Also, gather information directly from your customers through feedback forms, interviews, follow-up calls, and social media monitoring.

-Almost 64% of Twitter users would rather tweet about a brand than call them.
+Many Twitter users would rather tweet about a brand than call them.
 Imagine a large chunk of your customers using Twitter to raise concerns, send direct messages, applaud, or complain about your brand.
 You wouldn’t want to miss out on such important conversations.

 2. Set clear goals and objectives